lthutara/ytchannel-research-assistant/journal.md

 - Implement the `Scriptwriting Agent` (PR #5) using the new development strategy.
 - Implement the `ArticleWriter Agent` (PR #6).
 - Implement the `Visual Asset Agent` (PR #7).

+### 10. Discussion on Research and Analysis Optimization (August 5, 2025)
+- **Problem:** Current `ResearchAgent` gathers broad data, leading to large volumes of text and potential inefficiencies in LLM calls for summarization.
+- **Proposed Solutions for `ResearchAgent`:**
+    - **Smarter Search Query Generation:** Use LLMs to generate more precise and diverse search queries.
+    - **Content Filtering/Scoring:** Implement LLM-based relevance assessment to discard irrelevant scraped content (e.g., boilerplate, ads) before summarization.
+    - **URL Caching/Pre-defined Sources:** Introduce a mechanism to store and reuse high-quality, trusted URLs to reduce redundant web searches and ensure consistent source material.
+- **Proposed Solutions for `AnalysisAgent`:**
+    - **Dynamic/Semantic Chunking:** Explore and implement advanced chunking strategies that consider the semantic meaning of the text for more coherent summaries.
+    - **Iterative Summarization:** For very large documents, implement a multi-pass summarization approach to progressively reduce content while retaining key information, optimizing token usage.